unrealisntreal/mathextended/README.md

 Simple module providing more annotated mathematical functions in lua.

 > [!WARNING]
-> `math.comb()` is currently quite slow.
-Please be patient as I figure out a better implementation.
+> Some functions are currently pretty slow.
+Please be patient as I figure out better implementations.

 ### Usage
 Drop the module inside your project folder and require it like this: